nilseriks/schrodinger/docs/index.rst

 The data describing the problem the user wants schrodinger to solve has to be written into an input file named 'schrodinger.inp'.
 Schrodinger will search the main directory for that file.
-It is also possible to pass a different directory to the program using a comment line argument.
+It is also possible to pass a different directory to the program using a command line argument.
 The file has to follow a special formatting style.
 Here is an example on how the content of the input file can look: